 The formal process cannot be used to address a general complaint of unfair treatment nor where more specific procedures exist for particular groups of employees or specific issues.
 In most cases, an attempt at informal complaint resolution is required before the formal complaint process begins.

 To pursue a formal complaint, you must file a Request for a Formal Review.
 Note that the form requires you to specify which employment policy or policies you think were violated.
 Complaints can be filed as follows:

 - Complaints against employees: Submit the Request for a Formal Review form.
 The form asks you to select the Human Resources Officer in MIT Human Resources who is assigned to your department, lab, or center.
 Once you hit Submit, the form will go to your HRO.
 (You can find your HRO here.)
 If you are an employee at Lincoln Laboratory, the form will be sent to a human resources professional there.
 If you cannot access the form, contact your HRO and that person will ensure that you get the form.
 Complaints against employees are described in more depth below.

-- Complaints against students: Submit your complaint to the Office of Student Citizenship.
+- Complaints against students: Submit your complaint to the Office of Student Conduct.